Oregon Shakespeare Festival: History

 The Festival opened the 2020 season on February 28 with performances of A Midsummer Night's Dream, Peter and the Starcatcher, and The Copper Children in the Angus Bowmer Theatre.
 Bring Down the House (a two-part adaptation of Shakespeare’s Henry VI plays) was presented in the Thomas Theatre.
 However, on March 11 the Covid-19 pandemic forced closing of OSF for the rest of the season.

-Adapting to these new circumstances, OSF launched O!, an interactive and immersive online platform that can be experienced from anywhere in the world.
-Originating as a connective bridge to the Festival during the Covid-19 pandemic, it featured performances, groundbreaking art, conversations and discussions that became an ongoing part of the Festival offering video streaming of selected Festival performances to a global audience, a classic example of cutting edge innovation born of adversity likely to have effects throughout the world of theatre.
-Continuing to adapt to the reality and unpredictability of the pandemic, OSF launched a 2021 hybrid season consisting of three popular archived plays shown on O! and four live performances.

 With the pandemic seeming to moderate, the Shakespeare Festival announced an April to December schedule of live performances for 2022 as follows.
 Once on This Island in the Angus Bowmer Theatre, unseen in the Thomas Theatre, How I Learned What I Learned, in the Angus Bowmer Theatre, The Tempest in the Allen Elizabethan Theatre, Revenge Song in the Allen Elizabethan Theatre, King John in the Angus Bowmer Theatre, Confederates in the Thomas Theatre, It’s Christmas, Carol! in the Angus Bowmer Theatre.

-In addition, OSF will present The Cymbeline Project, A multi-episode, digital production.
+In addition, OSF presented The Cymbeline Project, a multi-episode, digital adaptation of the Shakespeare play.

+In April 2023, OSF announced an emergency fundraising campaign as the company was in financial crisis and needed to raise $2.5 million to continue the season as planned.
+By June, the fundraising effort had exceeded its goal.
+Artistic director Nataki Garrett resigned on May 5, 2023, with Octavio Solis stepping in to help search for a replacement.
+Tim Bond of TheatreWorks Silicon Valley was named new artistic director on July 6, 2023.
+Tim had previously served as an associate artistic director under Libby Appel.

 The complete record of all OSF plays can be found in a separate article, Production history of the Oregon Shakespeare Festival.